craftercms/docs/source/getting-started/quick-start-guide.rst

         git clone https://github.com/craftercms/craftercms.git

 #.
-Build a deployable bundle using the Gradle Environment Builder to generate the archives ``crafter-cms-authoring.zip`` and ``crafter-cms-authoring.tar.gz`` inside the *bundle* folder
+Build a deployable bundle using the Gradle Environment Builder to generate the archives ``crafter-cms-authoring-3.0.X.zip`` and ``crafter-cms-authoring-3.0.X.tar.gz`` inside the *bundle* folder

     .. code-block:: bash